Andropause

 Testosterone deficiency

 More and more men have questions about testosterone treatment and/or testosterone therapy.
-They wonder whether the various symptoms they experience could be related to andropause, and whether they could improve with testosterone treatment.
+They wonder if the various symptoms they are experiencing could be related to andropause and if they could improve with testosterone treatment.

-As men age, the testes generally begin to produce less testosterone.
-This occurs in all men to varying degrees, but men differ in the extent to which testosterone levels decline.
-And men also differ in how their bodies react to a given drop in testosterone.
+As men age, the testicles generally begin to produce less testosterone.
+This happens to all men to varying degrees, but men differ in the extent of the decline in testosterone levels.
+Men also differ in how their bodies respond to a given decline in testosterone.

 Please note:

-Younger men looking to increase their testosterone levels are increasingly interested in this treatment.
-Although we assess symptoms and check testosterone blood levels accordingly, it is not our practice to prescribe testosterone replacement therapy to younger men with normal or borderline testosterone levels.
-Sexual symptoms should always be assessed, and can usually be managed without hormone therapy.
+Younger men seeking to increase their testosterone levels are becoming increasingly interested in this treatment.
+Although we assess symptoms and check blood testosterone levels accordingly, we do not routinely prescribe testosterone replacement therapy to younger men with normal or borderline testosterone levels.
+Sexual symptoms should always be evaluated and can usually be managed without hormone therapy.

-Really low blood levels of testosterone usually lead to a constellation of symptoms (a syndrome) that can include low libido ( low sexual desire ), lack of energy, irritability, depression, poor concentration, loss of physical strength and reduced muscle mass.
-Sometimes, erectile dysfunction is present.
-This syndrome, associated with laboratory results indicating low testosterone levels, is often referred to as andropause or testosterone deficiency syndrome (TDS) , which is the term we prefer.
+Truly low blood testosterone levels usually cause a constellation of symptoms (a syndrome) that may include low libido (low sex drive), lack of energy, irritability, depression, poor concentration, loss of physical strength, and decreased muscle mass.
+Sometimes erectile dysfunction is present.
+This syndrome, combined with laboratory results indicating low testosterone levels, is often referred to as andropause or testosterone deficiency syndrome (TDS), which is the term we prefer.

-As you can see, the symptoms involved can be quite vague and can overlap with many other pathologies.
-These symptoms also often appear when our lives are too busy or stressful.
-This can complicate the diagnosis of testosterone deficiency / andropause.
+As you can see, the symptoms involved can be quite vague and may overlap with many other conditions.
+These symptoms often appear when our lives are too busy or stressful.
+This can complicate the diagnosis of testosterone deficiency/andropause.

-Hormone replacement therapy (HRT) for andropause, also known as male menopause.
-Testosterone replacement therapy can be administered as an injection or gel, or by patch.
+Hormone therapy is a hormone replacement therapy (HRT) for andropause, also known as male menopause.
+Testosterone replacement therapy can be administered in the form of injections, gels, or patches.

-Testosterone can be administered in a number of ways, including:
+For hormone therapy treatment, testosterone can be administered in several ways, including:

-- Injections: These can be administered under the skin or in the muscle, and can be short- or long-term.
-Injections can be given every week, every two weeks or every month.
+- Injections: These can be administered under the skin or into the muscle, and can be short- or long-acting.
+Injections can be given weekly, biweekly, or monthly.

-- Gels: These can be applied to the skin or in the nose.
-Skin gels are generally applied to the arms, abdomen, upper arms or thighs.
-Nasal gels are applied to the walls of the nostrils.
+- Gels: These can be applied to the skin or inside the nose.
+Skin gels are usually applied to the arms, abdomen, upper arms, or thighs.
+Nasal gels are applied to the inside of the nostrils.

 Andropause, also known as male menopause, is a condition that can cause a range of physical and emotional symptoms in older men:

-- Sexual changes: decreased libido, erectile dysfunction and impaired ejaculation
+- Sexual changes: decreased libido, erectile dysfunction, and altered ejaculation

-- Energetic changes: reduced energy, motivation and confidence
+- Energy changes: decreased energy, motivation, and confidence

-- Sleep changes: insomnia, sleep disorders and increased sleepiness
+- Sleep changes: insomnia, sleep disturbances, and increased drowsiness

-- Mental changes: poor concentration, short-term memory and brain fog
+- Mental changes: poor concentration, poor short-term memory, and brain fog

-- Other changes: hot flushes, sweating, nervousness and increased LDL cholesterol.
+- Other changes: hot flashes, sweating, nervousness, and increased LDL cholesterol